FPGAwars/icestudio/source/userguide.rst

 Stored blocks and collections
 `````````````````````````````

 It contains all stored blocks sorted by categories.
 This menu is generated when the application starts.
-It can show the Default blocks or any installed collection.
+It can show the Default collection or any installed collection.

 Design
 ------